Postgraduate Research Student

-My research centres around the meanings and associations with ‘victim’ and ‘survivor’ identities, as well as the implications that these labels hold for victim-survivors of unwanted sexual experiences.
+My research centres around the meanings and associations with ‘victim’ and ‘survivor’ identities, as well as the implications that these labels hold for victim-survivors of non-consensual sexual experiences.
 Artwork and photographs can function to visually display the powerful emotions behind identity and labels in a way that words simply may not fully encapsulate.
-My thesis utilises an arts-based framework to understand the multiple realities of identity for victim-survivors.
+My thesis utilises an arts-based framework to understand the multiple realities of identity for victim-survivors, as well as service providers offering services to those with lived experiences of sexual assault.

 - Sexual violence